There is no longer a penalty UNLESS you live in a state that requires it.

 The fee was calculated 2 different ways – as a percentage of your household income, and per person.
 You pay whichever is higher.

 Percentage of income

 - Maximum: Total yearly premium for the national average price of a Bronze plan sold through the Marketplace

 However, the fee is prorated and the average penalty is around $200.

 Additionally, there is no penalty if you have had ACA compliant coverage for 10 months.
 This means you can purchase a less expensive short term plan to cover you for November and December with no penalty.

-There is no penalty for not having ACA mandated coverage in 2019 unless you live in a state like New Jersey where it is mandated by the state.
-Because of this, short-term medical plans will be extremely popular in 2019 because they provide access to larger PPO networks at lower prices than ACA Bronze plans.
+There is no penalty for not having ACA mandated coverage in 2020 unless you live in a state like New Jersey or Massachusetts where it is mandated by the state.
+Because of this, short-term medical plans will be extremely popular in 2020 because they provide access to larger PPO networks at lower prices than ACA Bronze plans.